 - Book in advance: jet foil fills 1 week ahead in summer; car ferry usually has space

-- Motion sickness: kid-safe pills available at any Japanese pharmacy; doses for 3+
+- Motion sickness: kid-safe pills available at any Japanese pharmacy; doses for ages 3+

-- Snacks on board: bring own; jet foil has limited kiosk; car ferry has small cafe
+- Snacks on board: bring your own; jet foil has a limited kiosk, car ferry a small cafe

 - Stroller: foldable strollers OK; jet foil aisles are narrow

-- Rental car on island: book Goto-side rental in advance — limited supply on small islands
+- Rental car on island: book Goto-side rental early — supply is limited on small islands

-- Cash + card: terminal counters take cards; on-board cash-only
+- Cash + card: terminal counters take cards; on-board purchases are cash-only

 Pair the ferry with a Goto family stay